kupl/ParaDySE/README.md

 $ make
 $ ../../../bin/run_crest './grep aaaaaaaaaa /dev/null' grep.input log 4000 -param grep.w
 ```

-We explain each argument of last command:
+Each argument of the last command means:
 -	**'./grep aaaaaaaaaa /dev/null'** : a subject program under test.
 -	**grep.input** : an initial input.
 -	**log** : a file which stores the result of testing.